Thinking about taking up running, but don’t know how to start – or what to expect? Here’s our tips for getting going, starting from zero.

 Ever thought about running a half marathon?
 Or full 26.2mile marathon?
-It may be a while off, but can be a great motivator – why not have a peek and check out our 100% free eBook – How To Train For And Run A Marathon.
+It may be a while off, but can be a great motivator – why not have a peek and sign up for our free 16-week marathon course?

 Interested in more info on :